The 40-Year-Old Virgin-2005

 Indeed, Licorice Pizza is special and has a charm all its own.

-For a very recent comparison, Licorice Pizza is similar in setting and tone to Quentin Tarantino’s Once Upon a Time in Hollywood (2019) though the stories are quite dissimilar.
+For a recent comparison, Licorice Pizza shares a similar setting and tone with Quentin Tarantino’s Once Upon a Time in Hollywood (2019), although the stories are pretty dissimilar.

-Immediately rebuffing the advances of a ‘child’ Alana slowly falls for Gary and the two forge an unbroken bond as they deal with successes, failures, heartbreaks, and longings.
+Immediately rebuffing the advances of a ‘child,’ Alana slowly falls for Gary, and the two forge an unbroken bond as they navigate successes, failures, heartbreaks, and longings.

 But the film is hardly about celebrity sightings in a long-ago era.

-They try to get through their youth with some sort of plan or semblance of direction and the joy is to traverse along with them and enjoy the ride.
+They try to get through their youth with some plan or semblance of direction, and the joy is to accompany them and enjoy the ride.

 I wish more films of this ilk were made.